 Why are some flours chlorinated?

 When we think of chlorination, we think of our pools.
 To imagine something like that in what we eat, it can be a scary idea.
 However, when flour is chlorinated, it isn’t bad for you at all!
 The chlorination, when added to flour, helps to prevent collapsing and shrinkage after baking.
 This is beneficial when baking cakes.

-For a fun “science” experiment: Test out different flours to see how they affect your products.
+For a fun “science” experiment: Test out different flours or other ingredients to see how they affect your products.
 One flour may work better than another.